 ExpressVPN is popular with users all over the world thanks to its super fast speeds and its ability to work even when other VPNs are restricted.
 It is a top option for use in China as it is one of the most reliable ways to get around VPN blocks like those used in China.
 Also, you can pay for your VPN subscription with Bitcoin so you know that you can stay safe and anonymous.

 The security offered by ExpressVPN is excellent, with strong 256-bit encryption used and a no logging policy which means that your internet activities will never be recorded.
-The network of servers available is massive, with more than 1000 servers in 90 different countries including South East Asia, so you can connect to a server nearby to you for the best possible speeds.
+The network of servers available is massive, with more than 3,000 servers in 94 different countries including many in South East Asia, so you can connect to a server nearby to you for the best possible speeds.
 The connections are some of the fastest available so they won’t slow you down, and the ExpressVPN software can be installed on a big range of platforms, including Windows, Mac OS, Linux, iOS, Android, and many more.
 In addition, there are also browser extensions available for Mozilla Firefox, Google Chrome, and Apple Safari browsers, for a convenient way to control your VPN while you browse.

 - SPECIAL OFFER: 3 months free (49% off - link below)